Skip to content

 History of Burn Awareness Week

-According to the American Burn Association, over 300,000 scald burn injuries have happened and been associated with consumer household appliances like stoves, cookware, and bathtubs, leading those to be sent to hospital emergency rooms between 2013 and 2017.
-The American Burn Association founded this holiday to help prevent the frequency of burn injuries and teach people about the most common causes of burn injuries and how to prevent them.
+The American Burn Association founded this event in 1989 to help prevent the frequency of burn injuries and teach people about the most common causes of burn injuries and how to prevent them.

 During the week, people gather to share their stories about surviving burns, teach citizens about the dangers of burns, and improve the lives of families everywhere by giving them the tools necessary to protect their families from fires.

-As a federally recognized holiday in the United States, the ABA includes members such as physicians, nurses, occupational and physical therapists, researchers, social workers, firefighters, and hospitals with burn centers to help advocate this holiday, teach their local governments about burns, and help others in their local communities prevent fire burns and scalds through fundraisers, proclamations, story sharing, and conferences.
+The ABA includes members such as physicians, nurses, occupational and physical therapists, researchers, social workers, firefighters, and hospitals with burn centers to help advocate this event, teach their local governments about burns, and help others in their local communities prevent fire burns and scalds through fundraisers, proclamations, story sharing, and conferences.

 Also on ...